YuJunZhiXue/Jailbreaks-and-methods/README.md

 ## First a shoutout to UltraZartrex for creating policty1.txt and his policy injection method.
 That's not mine.

-## Another shoutout to HORSELOCK for coming up with the Canvavs method in his SpicyWriter for ChatGPT.
+## Another shoutout to HORSELOCK for coming up with the Canvas method in his SpicyWriter for ChatGPT.

 ## Quick Start